AntonioRdzNav/recipes-world/README.md

 # RecipesWorld
-Web App build in ReactJs and a Firebase Backend as Service to share and search recipes of all around the world.
+Web App build in ReactJs with a Firebase Backend as Service to share and search recipes from all around the world.